 Working from home – a new reality

-It’s evident that working from home has become a new reality for many, as more and more companies are encouraging and even requesting that their staff work remotely.
-In fact, recent events around the new Covid-19 disease have accelerated this WFH trend, or workforce transformation process, with companies restricting employee travel and many allocating more resources to enable virtual work.
+recent events around the new Covid-19 disease have accelerated this WFH trend, or workforce transformation process, with companies restricting employee travel and many allocating more resources to enable virtual work.
 Major tech players, like Twitter and LinkedIn, have made even bigger moves by implementing policies that require all employees to work from home.
 Clearly, work from home is no longer just an initiative to harness global talent but also a way to protect workers from risk.

 Increased security risks